 Omeprazole suppresses the symptoms of acid reflux for around 24 hours.
-Available to buy online from Dr Fox.Start order
+Available to buy online in 10mg or 20mg capsules from Dr Fox.Start order

 |Omeprazole 10mg (generic)||28 capsules||£7.95|